Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I searched this thread and found this to be the most common successful formula for removing crayon from clothes after going through the washer/dryer, so thought I'd try it.
-I had red crayon on a whole load of clothes, dozens and dozens of spots.
-Since it was me and my son's fault, I had to deal with it, sparing my wife the extra work.

 I never check pockets when I wash clothes, and of course this time I payed the price.
 I did not realize there was a crayon in a pocket until I dried the load and to my horror saw that I had blue spots on everything.
 I honestly almost started crying.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 My grandson left crayons in his clothing and it has left the clothes dryer and clothes full of crayon.
 How do I remove it from the cylinder in the dryer and also from his clothes?

 To clean the crayon off of the dryer cylinder used an old/used fabric softener dryer sheet and some elbow grease.
 The old/used dryer sheet works just like a Mr. Clean Magic Eraser.
 I learned this trick from my husband.
 I'm still researching ways to get melted crayon out of dried clothes.

 I need help!
 I have dried clothes in my dryer and have found a black oils pastel crayon melted on all of my clothes.
 Help how do I get them clean.
 They are brand new!!!
 I just washed them once.